sprax/cpp/.github/PULL_REQUEST_TEMPLATE/feature.md

 ---
+name: Feature
-title: Feature
+title: [Feature]
+label: 'feature'
 about: What this feature accomplish?
-label: 'feature'
 assignees: ''
 ---